A week really is a long time in UK politics

 Many commentators meanwhile are taking refuge in black humour, after the Daily Star newspaper streamed an online feed of a lettuce to see whether the leafy vegetable or Truss’s tenure would expire first.

-Journalist Jane Merrick tweeted: “When a lettuce outlasts a Prime Minister, we have truly reached the endive days.”
+Journalist Jane Merrick tweeted: “When a lettuce outlasts a Prime Minister, we have truly reached the endive days.”—AFP

 Comments